 The data also states that downtown Los Angeles has the intersections with the most crashes.

 Under California laws, drivers are required to yield the right-of-way to pedestrians in crosswalks.
 Drivers are also required to exercise due care when it comes to pedestrians.
 Here are some of the laws relating to drivers and pedestrians:

 - At crosswalks: Under California Vehicle Code 21950, drivers must yield the right-of-way to pedestrians legally crossing the roadway “within any marked crosswalk or within any unmarked crosswalk at an intersection.”

 - Outside of crosswalks: Under California Vehicle Code 21954, pedestrians attempting to cross the road outside a crosswalk and away from an intersection “shall yield the right-of-way to all vehicles upon the roadway.”
-This vehicle code does not, however, excuse drivers from failing to exercise due care when it comes to avoiding striking pedestrians.
+This vehicle code does not, however, excuse drivers from failing to exercise due care when it comes to avoid striking pedestrians.

-Pedestrian Safety Tips
+Los Angeles Pedestrian Safety Tips